Wesxdz/kahlo-yawn/_posts/dream.md

 Alright, let's hack the *real* reason we don't want real kids.
 They'll be 🐈🐕🧒 for our future AI teens.
 There, I emoji'd it...
-Your kid can learn 2 braille bits per second, and mine can transfer graphs at 7000 MB/s 😬
+Your kid can learn 2 braille at bits per second, and mine can transfer graphs at 7000 MB/s 😬

-We wanna birth cute apex predat—*smart ones*, and human wetware just doesn't keep up anymore between Moore's Law and the collective dumbing down with boring franchise fast foods (although we do like the Wendy fanart).
+We wanna birth cute apex predat—*smart ones*, and human wetware just don't do Moore's Law.
+The collective dumbing down of everyone to wood-axe grass diggers by boring franchise (although we do like the Wendy fanart).